sawsansalah/Batch-2-DevSecOps-Cloud-DevOps/jenkins/Lec-1/3-jenkins-slave-setup.md

-# Adding a Jenkins Slave on Ubuntu (GCP)
+# Adding a Jenkins Slave on Ubuntu

-This guide provides step-by-step instructions to configure a Jenkins agent (slave) on an Ubuntu VM in Google Cloud Platform (GCP).
+This guide provides step-by-step instructions to configure a Jenkins agent (slave) on an Ubuntu VM

 ---